Tag: don’t shoot the messenger

 Marry

 Word of the Day: Marry Isn’t English great?
 Don’t you love how one word can have multiple meanings?
-Well everybody, marry is one of those words.
-You see a new word, study its meaning, learn how to use it then one day you see or hear the word again, but it’s being used in an…
+Well, everybody, marrying is one of those words.
+You see a new word, study its meaning, learn how to use it, and then one day, you see or hear the word again, but it’s being used in…

 • Don’t shoot the messenger